bitovi/academy/src/react/8-stateful-hooks.md

 Let's start with `useState`.

 When `useState` is called, it returns an array with two elements in it.
-The first element is the state value itself, this is the value you would render out inside the JSX.
+The first element is the state value itself, this is the value you would render inside the JSX.
 The second element is a setter function, which, when called can be used to update the state and trigger a re-render.

 ```jsx
 function Hello() {